drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - MySQL as the Relational Database Management System (RDBMS) to store and manage the data.
 - Apache HTTP Server as the web server software.
 - PHP Laravel framework as the server-side technology.
-- D3.js and Chart.js as the data visualization library to create interactive charts and present data.
-- Git for version control.
+- GitHub for code hosting and version control.
-- Microsoft Excel as data analysis tools to preprocess the data.
+- Google Cloud as a cloud hosting to store the documentation.
-- Tableau and PowerBI as the business intelligence (BI) tools to create insights from the data.

 #### Data Analysis and Visualization:
 - Data analysis tools: <br>We will use Microsoft Excel to clean and preprocess the data, perform statistical analysis and also create data models.